Flag of the Western Union: Design

+Derived colours

 Field (badge design)

 The field of the flag is blue, and displays an unbroken chain of five rectangular links in the shape of an upside-down pentagon.

 Border

 The border of the flag is multicoloured border (red on the outside, gold, black and white) taken from the WU member states' flags.
 The relative proportions of the border are approximatively: Red 3, each of the others 1.
 The total width of the border is approximatively half that of the depth of the flag.
 The number of links symbolises the Western Union's five members.

 History

 The flag was first seen in October 1949.
 The flag might also have been introduced and used as a command flag of Commander in Chief Admiral of the Fleet Rhoderick McGrigor during Exercise Verity in 1949, the only major exercise held by the organisation.
 The flag was also flown on a car belonging to Bernard Montgomery, Chairman of the Commanders-in-Chief Committee.

 A photo of the flag is shown in the book entitled Badges on Battledress by Howard N. Cole (Aldershot, Gale & Polden, 1953).
 The original caption states: 'NCOs of the Corps of Royal Military Police displaying the Western Union Standard which incorporates the badge of the Headquarters, Western Europe Commanders-in-Chief'.
 It doesn't say where the photo is taken, although it might just be Fontainebleau.